How to Preserve Moss for Decoration & Wall Art [Easy Guide]

 • 1.
 Pull out any debris, ensure there are no critters hitching a ride, and rinse it in water until it looks clean.

 • 2.
-Squeeze out as much excess water as possible and let it dry a little over the next few hours.
+Squeeze out the excess water and let it dry as much as possible over the next few days.

 • 4.
-Mix your preserving mixture in your bowl [one part denatured alcohol and two parts glycerin] or [one part glycerin and two parts warm water – the water needs to be warm for it to work], and mix in any dye you’re using.
+Mix your preserving mixture in your bowl [one part denatured alcohol, two parts glycerin, and two parts warm water- the water needs to be warm for it to work] or [one part glycerin and two parts warm water], mix in any dye you’re using, and give it a good stir.

 • 5.
 Put your moss in the bowl and ensure it’s fully submerged; use something heavy to pin it down if necessary.

-• 6.
-Leave it for 10/15 minutes for the denatured alcohol and glycerin solution.
-Leave it at least an hour if you’re using the water and glycerin solution; though I have read that it can take longer, I don’t think there’s any harm in leaving it a few more hours.
+Leave it to soak for 30 minutes for the denatured alcohol, glycerin, and water solution.
+Leave it at least an hour if you’re using the glycerin and water solution; though I have read that it can take longer, I don’t think there’s any harm in leaving it a few more hours.

-• 8.
-Wash your damn hands and leave it alone for a few days!
+• 7.
+Wash your damn hands and leave it somewhere to dry for a few days until fully dry.

-• 9.
-Use it in your custom design as you see fit.
+When it’s fully dry, you’re free to use it in your custom design as you see fit.
+YAY!

 That’s All for Today